 Supply Chain Management Courses

-Climb the career ladder or explore a dynamic new industry – discover your true potential with Oxford Home Study College.
+Climb the career ladder or explore a dynamic new industry – discover your true potential with Oxford Home Study Centre.

 Supply chain refers to the network a business relies upon to get goods or services from the manufacturer to the customer.
 The supply chain is essentially the collective term for the steps and the contributors involved in taking products from creation to final use.
 In the instance of a standard consumer product, the supply chain is the set of processes and involved parties that gets the product from the production lines into the hands of the buyer.